 The paradox is that the more often you expose yourself to uncharted territory, the dimmer your sensitivity to the unknown gets and the bolder you become.

-Understanding this and pushing yourself outside comfort zone frequently makes believing in yourself easy.
+Understanding this and pushing yourself frequently outside your comfort zone makes believing in yourself easy.

 Men acquire a particular quality by constantly acting in a particular way.
 We become just by performing just action, temperate by performing temperate actions, brave by performing brave action.

-5. Narrow the Gap Between the Current Skill and Vision
+5. Narrow the Gap Between the Current Skills and Vision

-When you measure up your current knowledge and skills to your vision, it’s easy to feel overwhelmed or doubt that you don’t have what it takes to achieve success.
+When you compare your current knowledge and skills to your vision, it’s easy to feel overwhelmed or doubt that you have what it takes to achieve success.

 But don’t sell yourself short.
 Remember, you have the time to gain the knowledge and skills necessary for your vision.